Caregiving Blog: 10 Tips to Manage In Home Caregivers

 The greater hurdle to establishing a routine with in home caregivers is usually the older adult resisting the idea of having strangers to come into the home.
 The broken record statement, “I don’t need any help,” will be made until having in home care is confirmed as a need and not an option by the family caregiver initiating the service.
 Even after this, the in home caregiver may arrive and be sent home by the older adult.

 Boundary issues are common when assistance comes into the home.
 In home caregivers require repetitive training to maintain professional boundaries.
 The caregiving relationship is frequently misconstrued by the in home caregiver as a family relationship.
+Family caregivers cause boundary issues by trying to treat in home caregivers like family.
+In home caregivers are professionals, not family.
+Learning to manage in home caregivers to support professional boundaries results in the most successful in home caregiver relationships.

 In home caregivers have been known to bring their children to work, speak on cellphones during the entire shift, eat food belonging to the client and participate in other activities as if they were a resident in the client’s home or a family member.
 This faulty thinking results in situations of conflict of interest, safety, and potential abuse.
+In home caregivers have good intentions and benefit from knowing their role and responsibilities.

 1) Interview the In Home Agency Owner or Supervisor